Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/unit-testing.md

 expression to keep only month+year combinations that do not match.
-In the example above, where the user selects the decades `'1800'` and `'1810'` and the month+year combinations `'1800-01'` and `'1820-01'`, we return only `'1820-01`, since the other month+year combination, `1800-01`, matches the regular expression `'180|181'`.
+In the example above, where the user selects the decades `'1800'` and `'1810'` and the month+year combinations `'1800-01'` and `'1820-01'`, we return only `'1820-01`, since the other month+year combination, `1800-01`, matches the regular expression `^(180|181)`.

-We need tests to cover different possible inputs (like the multiple tests for our function that formats titles, above) and we also have the following new complications:
+We need tests to cover different possible inputs (like the multiple tests for our function that formats titles, above) and we also have the following new considerations:

+* The functions we tested in our examples above all accepted just a single input parameter, but `hoax:consruct-date-facets()` requires two arguments, one for decades and one for month+year combinations.
+The test framework understands that a sequence of `%test:arg()` values all pertain to the same test instance, and the list of arguments for a test instance ends when we reach an assertion about the result.
+In the example below, then, each sequence of two `%test:arg()` lines plus the following `%test:assertXPath()` line cause the test to be run with the two argument values.
-* An argument that consists of a sequence can be specified in `%test:arg()` by listing all of the sequence items after the argument name.
-For example `%test:arg('decades', '1800', 1810')` sets the value of `$decades` to the sequence `('1800', '1810')`.
+* All arguments in our earlier examples consisted of a single atomic value, but here the two arguments are both sequences (of zero or more items).
+An argument that is a sequence (and not just a single value) can be specified in `%test:arg()` by listing all of the sequence items after the argument name, separated by commas.
+In one of the tests in the example below our `%test:arg('decades', '1800', 1810')` sets the value of `$decades` to the sequence `('1800', '1810')`.
-* Arguments can be empty, but because argument values in the test framework have to be atomic values, although we can specify an empty string as a value inside `%test:arg()`, we cannot specify an empty sequence.
-We therefore specify the empty string as a fake initial value (e.g., `%test:arg('decades', '')`) and then map it to an empty sequence inside the test function: `let $d as xs:string* := if ($decades[1] eq '') then () else $decades`
+* Argument values for this function can be empty sequences, but because argument values in the test framework have to be atomic values, although we can specify an empty string as a value inside `%test:arg()`, we cannot specify an empty sequence.
+To work around this limitation in some of the test instances in the example below we specify the empty string as a fake initial value in our test (e.g., `%test:arg('decades', '')`) and then map it to an empty sequence inside the test function:
+`let $d as xs:string* := if ($decades[1] eq '') then () else $decades`.
-* The function returns a sequence, which we cannot test with `%test:assertEqual()`, so instead we use `%test:assertXPath()` with the `deep-equal()` function, which is able to test sequences.
+* The function returns a sequence, which we cannot test with `%test:assertEqual()`, so instead we use `%test:assertXPath()` with the `deep-equal()` function, which is able to test sequences for equality.

 The testing function below calls our `hoax:construct-date-facets()` three times, once with both decade and year+month values, once with only decade values, and once with only year+month values.
-More exhaustive testing

 ```
 declare
+    (: If no decades, return all month-years :)
+    %test:arg('decades', '')
+    %test:arg('month-years', '1800-01', '1820-01')
+    %test:assertXPath("deep-equal($result, ('1800-01', '1820-01'))")
     (: Remove month-years shadowed by decades :)
     %test:arg('decades', '1800', '1810')
     %test:arg('month-years', '1800-01', '1820-01')
-    %test:assertXPath("deep-equal($result, ('1820-01'))")
+    %test:assertXPath("deep-equal($result, '1820-01')")
     (: If no month-years, return empty :)
     %test:arg('decades', '1800', '1810')
     %test:arg('month-years', '')
     %test:assertXPath("deep-equal($result, ())")
-    (: If no decades, return all month-years :)
-    %test:arg('decades', '')
-    %test:arg('month-years', '1800-01', '1820-01')
-    %test:XPath("deep-equal($result, ('1810-01', '1820-01'))")
     function tests:construct-date-facets(
         $decades as xs:string*,
         $month-years as xs:string*